armandfaux/GomokuAI/README.md

 - $ make
 - ./pbrain-gomoku-ai [--display]

-When the --display flag is activated, the game will display the board after every move Be careful, the display mode is not compliant with the protocol (since it adds extra output)
+When the --display flag is activated, the game will display the board after every move.
+Be careful, the display mode is not compliant with the protocol (since it adds extra output)

 /!\ The binary only works on Linux (for now)